-BULK appears on the LCD.
+Bulk appears on the LCD.
 The FAULT (red) LED is off, and the INV (green) LED could be on or off.

-Figure 5-6, Bulk Charging Mode
+Figure 5-7, Bulk Charging Mode

-• Bulk Charging Mode - The battery charger is delivering maximum current (determined by CHG RATE setting) to the batteries.
-The charger remains in Bulk Charge until the absorb voltage (determined by the BAT TYPE setting) is reached.
+• Bulk Charging Mode - The battery charger is delivering maximum current (determined by the Charge Rate setting) to the batteries.
+The charger remains in Bulk Charge until the absorb voltage (determined by the Battery Type setting) is reached.